Herbal & Flower Teas

 - Strain and serve.
 Drink one bowl in the early afternoon and one bowl 1–2 hours before bedtime.

 This brew is known to help shorten the time it takes to fall asleep and to extend the overall duration of sleep, making it especially useful for menopausal women.
 The wild heart-wood poria shown in the photo has a stronger effect, but regular poria spirit (fu shen) works too.
 You may also add lotus seeds and dried southern dates for added flavour and nourishing effect.
 Drink consistently for 5 days as one course; if beneficial, rest a few days and then repeat.
-If you work daytime hours and cannot take the afternoon bowl, simmer down to 1 bowl and take it in the evening — the taste will simply be more concentrated.
+If you work daytime hours and cannot take the afternoon bowl, simmer down to 300 ml and take it in the evening — the taste will simply be more concentrated.